 Prescribed Burning locations across Central Oregon

-With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns and handpiles across our area over the next few weeks.
-This will include several high profile burns around Sisters, Bend, La Pine and Sunriver, Oregon.
+With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns across our area over the next few weeks.
+This will include several high-visibility burns around Sisters, Bend, La Pine, and Sunriver, Oregon.

 You can find out where to expect prescribed fires in our area by using the interactive map provided by the Central Oregon Fire Info website.